mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     	Whenever you cast a spell, draw a card.

 name:     Taegon the Citrine Dragon<br>
-text:     **Deploy**: All Enemies are pushed in the chosen direction.
+text:     **Deploy**: All enemies are pushed in the chosen direction.

 name:     Calligrapher<br>
 text:     **Rush**<br>
           Whenever this minion attacks, put three Songhai spells into your hand.

 name:     Eternity Painter<br>
-text:     At the end of your turn, transform all nearby enemy minions into 1⚔️/2❤️ Panddos that cannot be attacked.
+text:     At the end of your turn, transform all nearby enemy minions into 1⚔️/2❤️ Panddos.

 name:     Second-Sword Sarugi<br>
 text:     Your spells cost 2 less.